IC 443: The SNR environment

 and it is likely due to a giant molecular cloud, located between the remnant and the observer.

 This is the main source of extinction of the low energy SNR emission.

 In the southeast the blast wave is interacting with a very dense (~10,000 cm^{−3}) and clumpy molecular cloud, such that the emitting shocked gas has a ring-like shape.
 The blast wave has been strongly decelerated by the cloud and is moving with an estimated velocity of roughly 30–40 km s^{−1}.

 OH (1720 MHz) maser emission, which is a robust tracer of interaction between SNRs and dense molecular clouds, has been detected in this region.

-A source of gamma-ray radiation is spatially coincident with IC 443 and the maser emission region, though is not well understood whether it is physically associated with the remnant or not.
+A source of gamma-ray radiation is spatially coincident with IC 443 and most likely originates from interactions of the SNR with the molecular clouds which can be concluded from the detection of the pion bump, a characteristic spectral feature of hadronic gamma-ray production.